Saturday, August 17, 2013

 Consumption, export-led sectors made Nifty resilient: Crisil

-However, the report says the index does not reflect the current state of the economy and convey the worsening macro-economic situationDespite a slowing economy, the CNX index is showing resilience due to the weightage of and -oriented sectors, which have performed well in the past five years, said in a report today.
+However, the report says the index does not reflect the current state of the economy and convey the worsening macro-economic situationDespite a slowing economy, the CNX Nifty index is showing resilience due to the weightage of consumption and export-oriented sectors, which have performed well in the past five years, Crisil said in a report today.
 "The changing dominance and outperformance by a few sectors such as consumer staples, consumer discretionary, private sector financials and export-oriented sectors such as IT and pharma in the CNX Nifty is driving the index to January 2008 levels," the rating agency said.
 The CNX Nifty closed at 5,742.30 on Wednesday.
 The country's gross domestic product growth fell from sub-9% in FY08 to a decade-low of 5% in the fiscal year ended March 31.
 The index does not reflect the current state of the economy and convey the worsening macro-economic situation, the report said.Consumption and export-oriented sectors now command a 65% weightage on the Nifty compared with 29% in 2008 due to strong financial performance and increase in valuation over the past five years, it said.
 In this period, the aggregate PAT of the companies in these sectors has grown at a CAGR of 21.9%, Crisil said.
 According to Crisil, the weightage of any company or sector in the index is determined by the relative free-float market capitalisation of the constituents.In January 2008, investment-linked sectors such as materials, industrials, energy, utilities and telecom dominated the index with a weightage of 66%.http://www.business-standard.com/article/markets/consumption-export-led-sectors-made-nifty-resilient-crisil-113081500872_1.html

 NOW....CSR into business